 06 of 11

-Cannaregio, across the Grand Canal from Santa Croce, is a large sestiere that stretches from Santa Lucia train station to the Rialto Bridge.
+Cannaregio, across the Grand Canal from Santa Croce, is a large sestiere that stretches from the Venezia Santa Lucia Train Station to the Rialto Bridge.
 The Cannaregio Canal is the second largest canal in Venice, connecting the lagoon with the Grand Canal.

 This neighborhood is known for its picturesque squares and canals, plus its local flavor, provided by its many residents.
-The Jewish Ghetto can be found here, as well as Fondamenta Misercordia, a great place to find restaurants, shops, cafes, and wine bars.
+The Jewish Ghetto can be found here, as well as Fondamenta Misericordia, which is a great place to find restaurants, shops, cafes, and wine bars.

 07 of 11

-Castello, on the other side of San Marco, is home to the Arsenale, the old shipyard and an interesting museum.
+Castello, on the other side of San Marco, is home to the Venetian Arsenale, which consists of an old shipyard.
 It's a unique area to explore, and you'll see fewer tourists as you get farther from San Marco.
 Campo Santa Maria Formosa, the main square, is a pleasant spot filled with history and art.

 08 of 11